joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/09/27/nyregion/nypd-west-village-arrests.html?searchResultPosition=9

 **Officers Rush a West Village Intersection**\
 `Dozens of N.Y.P.D. officers charged into a group of people near an intersection in the West Village, arresting several.
-Video of the incident drew strong criticism of what appears to be unprovoked police violence.`\
+Video of the incident drew strong criticism that the officers had used unnecessary force.`\
 https://nytimes.com/video/nyregion/100000007363665/nypd-rushes-protesters-west-village.html?searchResultPosition=10